Skip to content

 I cannot stress this enough: Cauda Equina Syndrome is a surgical emergency.
 Every minute that those nerves remain compressed increases the risk of permanent damage.
 Waiting even a few hours can be the difference between a full recovery and lifelong problems, including paralysis of the legs, permanent loss of bladder and bowel control, or a loss of sexual function.
 While our goal is always to help patients avoid surgery by addressing the root cause of their pain, this is the exception.
 If you have symptoms of CES, your only next step should be the emergency room.
 Once the emergency is resolved, we can help you focus on long-term recovery and spinal health as a new patient.

-Is It Just Back Pain or an Emergency?
+Is It Normal Back Pain or a Herniated Disc Emergency?

 It can be tough to know when back pain crosses the line from a major inconvenience to a true medical emergency.
 A herniated disc happens when the soft, gel-like center of a spinal disc pushes out through a tear in its tougher exterior.
 This can put pressure on spinal nerves, leading to the pain and other symptoms you might be feeling.
 While most herniated discs can be managed with proactive care, some situations require immediate attention.
 Learning to spot the difference is key to protecting your long-term health and getting the right help when you need it most.